Contributor: Greg Connellan

-To gain the best possible result in your case, it is also important to show the magistrate respect by always addressing them as “Your Honour”.
+To gain the best possible result in your case, it is also important to show the court respect by addressing the magistrate as “Your Honour”.

 If you have any questions about your court appearance, you can contact the particular Magistrates’ Court where your matter is being heard, or the court nearest to where you live.
 Search for your nearest Magistrates’ Court by postcode or suburb/town at www.magistratescourt.vic.gov.au, or you can visit the Court Services Victoria website at www.courts.vic.gov.au.

 You can make a complaint about the Magistrates’ Court.
 Complaints about the conduct of court staff, services provided, court processes or procedures or court facilities must be made in writing and sent to the Complaints Officer at the Melbourne Magistrates’ Court.
-A complaints form is available on the Magistrates’ Court website.
+A complaints form is available on the Magistrates’ Court website (go to “About us”, then select “Feedback”).
 You can contact the Complaints Officer by calling 9032 0951 or emailing firstname.lastname@example.org.

 Many of the cases heard in the Magistrates’ Court involve minor infringements of the law.
 Few people plead “not guilty” in the Magistrates’ Court.